box/box-python-sdk-gen/docs/folders.md

 ### Arguments

 - name `str`
   - The name for the new folder.
-There are some restrictions to the file name.
-Names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), as well as names with trailing spaces are prohibited.
-Additionally, the names `.` and `..` are not allowed either.
+The following restrictions to folder names apply: names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), names with trailing spaces, and names `.` and `..` are not allowed.
+Folder names must be unique within their parent folder.
+The name check is case-insensitive, so a folder named `New Folder` cannot be created in a parent folder that already contains a folder named `new folder`.
 - parent `CreateFolderParent`
   - The parent folder to create the new folder within.
 - folder_upload_email `Optional[CreateFolderFolderUploadEmail]`